GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">How can I tell if I’m using FIDO2?</h4>
     <p class="usa-alert__text">
-      The easiest way to tell if you’re using FIDO2 is when you’re using a FIDO-certified device without a username and password.
+      The easiest way to tell if you’re using FIDO2 is using a FIDO-certified device without a username and password.
 If you’re using a FIDO-certified device with a username and password, that is most likely FIDO1 which is still better than a username and password by itself!
     </p>
   </div>
 </div>